jobiols/odoo-etl/etl/readme/CONFIGURE.rst

 After installing ETL module, navigate to ETL’s manager model and create a new manager with the following details:

-- **Name** contains the name of your manager without any specific restriction.
+- **Name** contains the name of your manager without any specific restriction for the name.

-- **Target ID Type** Selection on how the Target Records ID's will be build:

-  - *Source ID* will keep the ID (external_id) from the source.
-  - *Builded ID* every external ID will be build as concatenation of Manager Name + _ + Source Model.
+- **Target ID Type** is a selection field where you can choose *Source ID* or *Builded ID*.
+When set to *Source ID*, the record XML ID that will be used in the migration process will be according to the default source exported external ID.
+On the other hand, when set to *Builded ID*, the record XML ID that will be used in the migration process will be customized according to the prefix set later at an additional field.

   **Source ID is recommended when performing a migration process.**